maprihoda/simple_pagination/README.md

     {% endmacro %}

+You can see Simple Pagination in action on [Aktuální nabídky práce](http://www.aktualninabidkyprace.cz/).
+It's a simple job board built on [Google App Engine](http://code.google.com/appengine/).

 ## Credits

 The PageLinks class is an adapted version of a utility class from the he3-appengine-lib project (http://code.google.com/p/he3-appengine-lib/wiki/PageLinks)